domlysz/BlenderGIS/README.md

 A [Shapefile](http://en.wikipedia.org/wiki/Shapefile) is a popular geospatial vector data format for geographic information system software.

-This tool can import in Blender most of shapefile feature type : point, pointZ, polyline, polylineZ, polygon, polygonZ.
+This tool can import into Blender most of shapefile feature type : point, pointZ, polyline, polylineZ, polygon, polygonZ.
 But actually it cannot import multipoint, multipointZ, pointM, polylineM, polygonM and multipatch.
 The addon can also uses attributes data to define Z elevation values or Z extrusion values.

-Exporter addon can a mesh to pointZ, polylineZ or polygonZ shapefile.
+Exporter script can export a mesh to pointZ, polylineZ or polygonZ shapefile.

 Note that Blender cannot handle attribute data include in dbase file linked to the shapefile.
 So if you want import a shapefile for edit it into Blender and then re-export it, you will lose attribute data.